 Lindsay contributed to the community through involvement in various organizations.
 He was a life member of Port Elgin Lodge and a Past District Deputy Grand Master of the Masonic Order.
 He was also a member and President of the Port Elgin Rotary Club.
 He led the Presbyterian church choir for more than 40 years.
 The Queens Jubilee Medal was presented to Lindsay Thornburn in 1977 in recognition of his community service.

 In 2013, the Thornburn family generously donated thousands of photographs and slides of images captured by Lindsay.
-These are just a few of our favourites:
+The photographs above are just a few of our favourites.